-2. It is known that he is originally from Bristol, England, and that fellow Bristolian street artist Robert del Naja a.k.a.
-3D served as a source of inspiration to Banksy.
+2. Banksy is originally from Bristol, England, and fellow Bristolian street artist Robert del Naja a.k.a.
+3D from the band Massive Attack served as a source of inspiration to Banksy.

 4. Initially, he preferred drawing and producing freehand, but in 2000 he began using stencils, in part due to how quickly they may be produced.

-5. He also had his first formal exhibition in 2000, at a restaurant in Bristol that was owned by friends.
+5. His first exhibition in 2000, was held at a restaurant in Bristol that was owned by friends.

 6. At one of his most infamous exhibitions, Crude Oils, held in Notting Hill, he displayed iconic paintings that he had “re-mixed,” adding various elements and motifs of his own.
 Most notably, however, was the inclusion of 200 live rats that roamed freely within the gallery space.

 7. In 2004, he produced what were later identified as Difaced Tenners—a play on words with “defaced”—which were fake ten pound notes using Princess Diana’s face in place of the Queen’s.

 8. His 2006 exhibition Barely Legal, held in a Los Angeles warehouse, featured an elephant painted red and stenciled with gold fleur de lis to match the wallpaper.
 Animal rights activists petitioned the use of the elephant, and they were eventually ordered to hose it down.